 A spectacular natural area with a deep history

-The Port Joli coastal region features a shallow and sheltered ocean inlet, sandy beaches, mudflats, small islands and dunes.
-These habitats combine to make it a sensitive and unique ecosystem.
+Port Joli features a shallow and sheltered ocean inlet, sandy beaches, salt marshes, mudflats, small islands and dunes.
+Inland are coastal forests, freshwater wetlands and coastal barrens.
+These habitats combine to make a sensitive and unique ecosystem.

-Port Joli is known for its peace and tranquility and provides habitat for a variety of shorebirds and other birds, the most prominent being Canada geese, endangered piping plovers, terns and American black ducks, as well as a variety of plants.
+Port Joli is known for its peace and tranquility.
+It provides habitat for a variety of shorebirds and other birds, including Canada goose, endangered piping plover, tern and American black duck, as well as a variety of plants.

 Port Joli at a glance

-- located in the South Shore region of Nova Scotia, 170 kilometres from the provincial capital of Halifax;
+- Located in the south shore of Nova Scotia, only 170 kilometres from Halifax.

-- boasts a very rich cultural and natural history.
-It was home to Mi'kmaq aboriginal peoples as early as 1,200 years ago;
+- Boasts a rich cultural and natural history.
+It was home to the Mi'kmaq as early as 1,200 years ago.

-- Of the 10,000 Canada geese that overwinter in Atlantic Canada, 30-40 percent can be found at Port Joli.
+- More than 10,000 Canada geese spend the winter in Atlantic Canada.
+Between 30-40 per cent can be found in Port Joli.

-- Coastal irregularities offer a wide variety of habitat types, which in turn promote species diversity.
+- Coastal areas, such as Port Joli, offer a wide variety of habitat types.
+Forests, dunes, beaches and mudflat habitats help promote species diversity.

 - The South Shore has been identified as one of the five best sites for habitat conservation in Nova Scotia.